YLIANG021/SharpPolish/README.md

 ## Where is it located in Blender?

-Once installed, the SharpPolish panel can be accessed in the **3D Viewport**.
+Once installed, the FST ForgePolish panel can be accessed in the **3D Viewport**.
 Open the Sidebar (press `N`) and navigate to the **Edit** tab.

 *Note: The FaceSets utility tools will only become active when you are in **Edit Mode**.*